CloverHackyColor/FakeSMC3_with_plugins/README.md

 - SMI Monitor
     + monitor and control temperature and fans in Dell computers by using SMM technology
 - Applications
-    + HWMonitorSMC for old computers
+    + HWMonitorSMC, it has less functionality.
+Working with old computer.
+BigSur 11.x compatible.
     + HWMonitorSMC2 for SandyBridge and up.
 It is separate project https://github.com/CloverHackyColor/HWMonitorSMC2